Rapunzel (Tangled): Rapunzel's Tangled Adventure (2017–2020)

 Rapunzel appears in the animated television series.
-Most of the first season is set on her uncovering the mystery of her new hair and its connection to the mystical rock spikes she had discovered several weeks ago, with the help of her lady-in-waiting Cassandra (who later turns out to be Mother Gothel's daughter), and a young scientist named Varian.
+Most of the first season is set on her uncovering the mystery of her new hair and its connection to the mystical rock spikes she had discovered several weeks ago, with the help of her lady-in-waiting Cassandra (who later turns out to be Mother Gothel's daughter, which also makes her Rapunzel's adoptive sister), and a young scientist named Varian.
 In addition, she tries her best on how to be a good princess and future queen of Corona, even though her naive and gullible ways often get her into trouble.

-Ralph Breaks the Internet (2018 film)
+Ralph Breaks the Internet (2018)

 Rapunzel, alongside other Disney Princesses, appeared in the film Ralph Breaks the Internet, as was announced at the 2017 D23 Expo.

+Lego Disney Princess specials

+Rapunzel appears as one of the main characters in Lego's animated special, Lego Disney Princess: The Castle Quest, released on Disney+ on August 18, 2023.
+She also appears in the 2025 sequel, Lego Disney Princess: Villains Unite.

+Once Upon a Studio (2023)

+Rapunzel appears in the short film, Once Upon a Studio.
+She is shown helping Mickey Mouse save Clarabelle Cow from being hypnotized by Kaa by knocking Kaa out with her pan and she is shown standing next to Eugene in the group photo.

 Merchandise

 Rapunzel is the tenth member of the Disney Princess line-up, a marketing franchise aimed primarily at young girls that manufactures and releases products such as toys, video and audio recordings, clothing, and video games.
 The Walt Disney Company introduces characters into its Disney Princess line-up through coronation.
 Rapunzel's was held on October 2, 2011, at the Kensington Palace in London, England; the character became the franchise's first princess to have been computer-animated.
 However, the franchise uses a traditionally animated rendering of Rapunzel in most of its merchandise.
 Following her coronation, Rapunzel was recognized with her own page on the official Disney Princess website.

 Disney Consumer Products has released several merchandise based on Tangled that features Rapunzel.
+The character's likeness has also been adapted into a variety of doll products.
+Rapunzel was the first character created and released as part of the Disney Animator's Collection, a series of dolls depicting each of the eleven Disney Princesses as toddler.
+She was designed by Glen Keane, who served as her supervising animator on the original film.

+Video games

 Rapunzel appears as a playable character in an interactive adventure-themed video game based on the film, entitled Tangled: The Video Game.
 The game was released by Disney Interactive Studios on November 23, 2010, one day before the film's November 24 theatrical release, specifically for the Nintendo video game platforms Wii and DS, and follows the plot of the original film.
 Voice actress Mandy Moore reprises her role as Rapunzel in the video game.

-The character's likeness has also been adapted into a variety of doll products.
-Rapunzel was the first character created and released as part of the Disney Animator's Collection, a series of dolls depicting each of the eleven Disney Princesses as toddler.
-She was designed by Glen Keane, who served as her supervising animator on the original film.
+An alternate version of Rapunzel appears as a playable character in the video game Disney Mirrorverse.